 That’s why I’m here.
 To help you find the substitute for soy sauce that’s right for you and share my own homemade soy sauce substitute recipe.

-1. Kikkoman Soy Sauce: This is probably the most common gluten-free soy sauce out there, and I hate to be boring, but there’s a reason it’s popular.
+1. Kikkoman Soy Sauce: This is probably the most common vegan soy sauce out there, and I hate to be boring, but there’s a reason it’s popular.
 Most Asian restaurants have this bad boy at the table or in the back.
 You just have to ask for it.
 The four main ingredients for Kikkoman are soy, wheat, salt and water.

 If you prefer to buy your soy sauce substitute instead of making it, here are some really fantastic vegan soy sauce alternatives for all of you out there who avoid all things animal.
-Unless, of course, it’s cuddling.
 These are also Kosher certified products

 1. 365 Everyday Value Shoyu Sauce: This soy sauce alternative is vegan, kosher, tasty and non-GMO.
 Hooray!